Kalanchoe laxiflora aka Milky Widow's Thrill

 Milky Widow's Thrill, Mother Of Thousands, Lavender Scallops

-How to care for Milky Widow's Thrill
+How difficult is it to take care of Milky Widow's Thrill

 Even if you don't have a green thumb, you can successfully care for Milky Widow's Thrill due to its easy-going nature.